Which Bible Should I Use?

 NEW AMERICAN BIBLE (NAB)

-This is a high-quality modern English Roman Catholic version that includes the Apocrypha.
+This is a modern English Roman Catholic version that includes the Apocrypha.

 BENEFITS

-This is an excellent translation -- about the same as the NKJV.
+Often this is an excellent translation -- about the same as the NKJV.
 The biblical text is fine for use by both Protestants and Catholics.
 English has more words than any other language; hence, it allows finer shades of meaning than other languages.
 This translation often uses words that are slightly different from other translations and seem to give a clearer sense of the meaning of the original text.
+However, considering problems I have found (especially with the Ezekiel translation), I would suggest that you always compare the translation to another highly-regarded text (such as the NKJV or NASB), and if they differ, the other version is probably more accurate.

 The Apocrypha provide important historical and cultural background information about the intertestamental period, the period between the Old and New Testaments.